chrisculver/su4workflow/README.md

 # README

 This repository is a workflow manager for an SU(4) baryon-baryon scattering project.
-This program takes as input a list of operators, performs the wick contractions, and outputs a list of diagrams.
+Currently the project is working on Baryon correlation functions.
+While this code and it's dependencies should work for BB scattering, it may not be optimized for it.

 The best place to get started is to look at the *uuuu_baryon* ipython notebook, which includes notes and an example running through all of the code from start to end.
 Before doing this you need to install the [WickContractions library](github.com/chrisculver/WickContractions).